1 Bg 15-1972: The Yoga of the Supreme Person

 > heart as Paramatma.
 A wise man who can understand Him is

-> eligible to attain the perfect peace, not others.
+> eligible to at in perfect peace, not others.

 228